On This Page:

 Once you have saved a draft email, you can return to edit and send it:

 - On the Quickmail block click View Drafts.
-A list of unsent emails will open with the most recent at the top.
+The Quickmail: View Drafts page will open, displaying a list of unsent emails ordered by the date that they were saved.

 (click to enlarge)